teedoc/teedoc.github.io/docs/get_started/en/syntax/syntax_markdown.md

     content: updated xxx
 ```
 * `update_open`: display update history or not, default `true`, set to `false` will collapse update history(supported by theme plugin)
+* `draft`: Whether it is a draft, the default is `false`.
+If set to `true`, this file will be ignored when generating the page.

 ### Markdown content